Why Choose Ruitai for CNC Rapid Prototyping Project?

 - Lastly, the software is used to determine nesting in order to maximize material usage.
 Nesting plays the role of accurate placement and orientation of parts relative to the raw material.

-How to Design Parts in CNC Prototype?
+How to Design Rapid Prototypes by CNC Machining?

 - First, you have to export your model into a CNC compatible format